beerios/resume-markdown/chris-harley-resume.md

 - Led the Solution Health team in the creation of an observability platform that monitored application health and usage for on-prem applications deployed at customer locations across the globe.
 - Conducted thorough research on available software, technologies, and deployment strategies.
 Based on the business's readiness, strategically selected Elastic Cloud SaaS as the application monitoring platform for Vital.
 - Established change control and developed version management software to treat configuration as code and deploy changes to Elasticsearch and Kibana via their RESTful APIs.
-Deployments of clusters are now reliable and repeatable.
+Ensured reliable and repeatable cluster deployments.

 *Team: Advanced Visualization* | *2017 - 2019*